 21. Stop at the Plaza Santo Domingo for a Meal

 Cartagena houses some absolutely fabulous eateries and the Plaza Santo Domingo is a great place to experience just that.
 Upon entering the Plaza you will feel as if you have been transported to the streets of Italy, right down to the street lights.

-Tables cover the plaza all the way to the centre, owned by a variety of restaurants, the coloured table cloths are usually the best marker to determine which restaurant serves that table.
+Tables cover the plaza all the way to the centre, owned by a variety of restaurants.
+The coloured tablecloths are usually the best marker to determine which restaurant serves that table.

 People and vendors walk the streets selling artisanal goods so souvenirs can be purchased here.
 An afternoon relaxing in the Plaza Santo Domingo is one of my favourite things to do in Cartagena.

-Ready to Plan a Trip to Cartagena?!
+Ready to Plan a Trip to Cartagena?

 The vendors on the streets and within the Las Bóvedas cells provide visitors with a chance to take home traditional Colombian crafts at reasonable prices.

 Cartagena is a foodie centre, home to one of the biggest and most authentic markets in Colombia.
 The city has a reputation for delicious street food, unique fruits, and fancy gastronomic locales.

 The seaside city is safe, an important factor in Colombian travel.
-Nature surrounds Cartagena with beautiful Playa Blanca and the Rosario Islands at its fingertips.
-One should not forget the magical mud volcano of El Totumo.
+Nature surrounds Cartagena with beautiful Playa Blanca and the Rosario Islands at its fingertips — and don’t forget the magical mud volcano of El Totumo.

 Like This Article?
-Pin it!
+Pin It!